juice-shop/pwning-juice-shop/part2/injection.md

 * As stated in the
   [Architecture overview](../introduction/architecture.md), OWASP Juice Shop uses a MongoDB derivate as its NoSQL database.
-* The categorization into the _NoSQL Injection_ category totally already gives away the expected attack vector for this challenge.
+* The categorization into the _NoSQL Injection_ category totally gives away the expected attack vector for this challenge.
 Trying any others will not solve the challenge, even if they might yield the same result.
 * In particular, flooding the application with requests will **not** solve this challenge. _That_ would probably just _kill_ your server